 In connection with the approval of the CIP, the Compensation Committee in April 2022, approved awards for the three year performance period commencing on January 1, 2022 and ending on December 31, 2024.
 Each participant is eligible to receive an amount of cash equal to 0%-200% of the target award set forth in the table below ("Target Performance Award"), based on the achievement of net asset value ("NAV") and NAV per share goals (weighted at 30% and 70%, respectively) as of the end of the performance period (the "Performance Goals").
 Performance is evaluated separately for each Performance Goal.
 No payment is made with respect to a Performance Goal if a threshold level of performance is not achieved.
-Each Performance Goal is subject to (i) a threshold level of performance at which a percentage of the Target Performance Award attributable to that Performance Goal may be paid and (iii) a maximum level of performance at which 100% of the Target Performance Award attributable to that Performance Goal may be paid, in each case subject to such other terms and conditions of an Award.
+Each Performance Goal may be paid and below which no payment is made pursuant to an Award, (ii) a target level of performance at which 100% of the Target Performance Award attributable to that Performance Goal may be paid and (iii) a maximum level of performance, at which 200% of the Target Performance Award attributable to that Performance Goal may be paid, in each case subject to such other terms and conditions of an Award.
 Between threshold, target and maximum performance levels for each Performance Goal, the portion of that Award attributed to the Performance Goal shall be interpolated in a linear progression.
-During the three months ended December 31, 2022, no accrual was recorded for these awards.
+During the three and six months ended March 31, 2023, no accrual was recorded for these awards.